comp-physics/bubble-dynamics-resnet/README.txt

 =============================================================
 train_models.py
 =============================================================
-Trains ResNets with an adjustable architecture.
+Trains ResNets with adjustable architectures.
 Each ResNet is a time-stepper trained at different step-sizes.
 Parameters are adjusted in file 'parameters.yml'

 =============================================================